 Now, I’ve seen Summer’s products before at stores, and their stuff looks good.
-Their higher-end video monitors look really great, but I wonder now if that’s not all about packaging.
+After reading some reviews, I took another look and found their higher-end video monitors look really great, but I wonder now if that’s not all about packaging.
 We paid $39 for their Close2You baby monitor, and when we got it home and set it up, it was next to useless.

 Next week we’ll be happily taking the ridiculously named “Close2You” back to the store, and we’ll be looking for something that actually works.
 As I found out today, this unit is actually no longer even sold by Summer, so I’m not sure why Babies”R”Us had it for sale, but I guess they were hoping someone would finally take the dud off their store shelves.

 For now, we’ll happily keep using the Belkin Netcam for occasional check-ins, but we can’t wait to find an audio baby monitor that doesn’t cost a fortune and actually works properly too.